draptik/2024-04-mathemacampus-approval-testing/presentation/slides.md

 # Verify - Diff-Tooling for Devs

-- Visual Studio
+- Visual Studio / Windows
 - Rider
 - Visual Studio Code
-- OS
+- 1st class support for all major IDEs

-- CI-Flags / Logging
+Very cool: customizable to your needs!

 ---